drbytes/RobomowRemoteControl/README.md

 The telnet session will also report the GPS coordinates grabbed from the phone, to log where the bot has been.

 I still need to finish this, it's more of a proof of concept and I'm actually spending most of my free time on NODEJS/RASPBERRY implementation.
-See NodeJSBot.js for the NodeJS implementation, you need to install the NOBLE NPM package.
+See NodeJSBot.js for the barebones NodeJS implementation, you need to install the NOBLE NPM package.